Dark matter: Collider searches for dark matter

 An alternative approach to the detection of dark matter particles in nature is to produce them in a laboratory.
 Experiments with the Large Hadron Collider (LHC) may be able to detect dark matter particles produced in collisions of the LHC proton beams.
 Because a dark matter particle should have negligible interactions with normal visible matter, it may be detected indirectly as (large amounts of) missing energy and momentum that escape the detectors, provided other (non-negligible) collision products are detected.
 Constraints on dark matter also exist from the LEP experiment using a similar principle, but probing the interaction of dark matter particles with electrons rather than quarks.
 Any discovery from collider searches must be corroborated by discoveries in the indirect or direct detection sectors to prove that the particle discovered is, in fact, dark matter.

-Alternative hypotheses

-Because dark matter has not yet been identified, many other hypotheses have emerged aiming to explain the same observational phenomena without introducing a new unknown type of matter.
-The most common method is to modify general relativity.
-General relativity is well-tested on solar system scales, but its validity on galactic or cosmological scales has not been well proven.
-A suitable modification to general relativity can in principle conceivably eliminate the need for dark matter.
-The best-known theories of this class are MOND and its relativistic generalization tensor–vector–scalar gravity (TeVeS), f(R) gravity, negative mass, dark fluid, and entropic gravity.
-Alternative theories abound.